 No matter how effective a UV system is, it is still a point-of-contact system, and is at the mercy of the circulation rate of the pool.
 It can only disinfect the water it sees.
 Meanwhile, chlorine is circulating throughout as the primary residual sanitizer, and it is creating DBPs in the process.
 Those DBPs, like chloramines, will eventually go airborne, and UV cannot do a darn thing about it.
 Sure, they can theoretically reduce the amount of chloramine in the water, but UV does nothing for the chloramines that go airborne before circulating through the UV chamber.
 It can't.

-So when we talk about indoor air quality, UV plays a very small role, but it does help chlorine handle sanitization, which makes water safer.
-We hope this article helps.
-As we said before, we don't pretend to be experts in this topic, we just want to inform.
-Thanks for your time.
+So when we talk about indoor air quality, UV plays a very small role, but it does help chlorine with sanitization, which makes water safer.